Band spectrum singularities for Schr\"odinger operators: Schr o dinger Operators Invariant Under Cubic Lattices

-and its characteristic polynomial is $\mu^2 - 4|\alpha|^2\kappa_3^2$.
 By Lemma $\ref{lem:mkanalytic}$, the coefficient $|\alpha|^2$ is analytic in $z$, and therefore will be nonzero away from a discrete set if it is nonzero for $z$ sufficiently small.
-However, by Lemma \ref{lem:evectors} we can assume that, for $z$ sufficiently small, $\phi_1,\phi_2$ are given by by:
+However, by Lemma \ref{lem:evectors} we can assume that, for $z$ sufficiently small, $\phi_1,\phi_2$ are given by:

 It follows that, for $z$ small,